When you want a tasty Mexican appetizer, serve shrimp chimichanga! These crispy burritos are easy to make, but they’ll wow your guests.

 Stir everything gently until combined.

 Divide the filling into 6 portions and spread one portion down the center of each tortilla.
-Next, sprinkle the shredded cheddar cheese on top.
+Sprinkle the shredded cheddar cheese on top.

 Roll up each tortilla tightly, and tuck in the ends.
 Then, place each one with the seam down on the baking tray.